 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of climbers

-We are excited to launch an expedition to climb Cho Oyu, the 6th highest mountain in the world.
+We are excited to again launch an expedition to climb Cho Oyu, the 6th highest mountain in the world.
 Our goal is to climb the Tibetan “normal route” first climbed by a foreign and Sherpa team in 1954.
 This is a true “big mountain” Himalayan expedition that involves a mixture of glaciated climbing on moderate to steep terrain, short sections of mixed rock bands, and a stunning summit plateau.

-Join the Mountain Professionals Himalayan veterans for a privately organized and led expedition to one of the most famous mountains in the world.
 Our trip consists of high western staff to client ratio, 1:2 Sherpa to client ratio, and a small team mentality.
 We feel that this is a huge advantage in your summit chances and is backed up by our previous high percentage of summit success.

 We feel that being part of a strong team on Cho Oyu has great advantages for reaching the summit.
 Our expeditions, although led by professional mountain guides, has a feeling of relaxed efficiency, with two-way communication between the staff and the team members.
-We feel there is a huge advantage to joining a small, highly organized group of climbers, led by our staff to manage all the on mountain logistics and risk management.
+We feel there is an advantage to joining a small, highly organized group of climbers, led by our staff to manage all the on mountain logistics and risk management.
 This ensures that you can concentrate on climbing Cho Oyu and can rely on the experience of the expedition leader.

 We will meet in Kathmandu, Nepal for our team organization and final preparations.
 We spend two full days in the city to rest, visit local sights, and obtain our Visas for entry into China.
 We will take an international flight to the city of Lhasa and begin our 5-day drive to basecamp.
 Our goal is to reach the 16,500′ basecamp feeling strong and ready to begin the climb.
 We stop in several small towns along the way to acclimate.